src-d/kmcuda/README.md

 This implementation is based on ["Yinyang K-Means: A Drop-In Replacement of the Classic K-Means with Consistent Speedup"](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/ding15.pdf) article.
-While it introduces some overhead and many conditional clauses which are bad for CUDA, it still shows 2x speedup against the Lloyd algorithm.
+While it introduces some overhead and many conditional clauses which are bad for CUDA, it still shows 1.6-2x speedup against the Lloyd algorithm.

 The major difference between this project and others is that it is optimized for low memory consumption and large number of clusters.
-E.g., kmcuda can sort 3M samples into 30000 clusters (if you have several days and 12 GB of GPU memory).
-Yinyang can be turned off to save GPU memory but the slow Lloyd will be used then.
+E.g., kmcuda can sort 4M samples in 480 dimensions into 40000 clusters (if you have several days and 12 GB of GPU memory).
+300K samples are grouped into 5000 clusters in 10 minutes on NVIDIA Titan X. Yinyang can be turned off to save GPU memory but the slower Lloyd will be used then.
+Two centroid initialization ways are supported: random and kmeans++.

 The code has been thoroughly tested to yield bit-to-bit identical results from Yinyang and Lloyd.